bankszach/Vireo/README.md

 ## About

 Vireo is a GPU-native ecosystem sandbox that explores emergent behavior through simple rules and massive scale.
-The simulation features a 2D diffusion field, particles with ring-spring constraints, and a behavior kernel that creates complex interactions from simple components.
+The simulation features a 2D diffusion field, independent agent particles, and a behavior kernel that creates complex interactions from simple components.

 This project re-implements concepts from scratch and is **not affiliated** with Mote or its author.
 We're grateful for the inspiration and the community enthusiasm around large-scale emergent simulations.

+### What Changed in 0.1.x

+- **Boundary behavior**: Changed from wrapping to bouncing edges for more natural movement
+- **Visual effects**: Reduced intensity of feed/glow/stress effects for cleaner appearance
+- **Seeding logic**: Less clumpy distribution with broader, more natural food sources
+- **State flags**: Added visual indicators for reproduction, feeding, attacking, and herding states
+- **Architecture**: Removed ring-spring system in favor of independent agent behaviors

 ## Features

 - **GPU diffusion field** (RGBA16F texture) with ping-pong rendering
 - **Massive particle systems** (20k by default, scalable to 50k+ on stronger GPUs)
-- **Ring-spring physics** for particle grouping and stability
+- **Agent-based behaviors** with independent particle decision-making
 - **Emergent behaviors** through simple rule sets:
-  - Plants: stationary, stabilized by springs
+  - Plants: stationary, energy-based growth
-  - Herbivores: follow food gradients
+  - Herbivores: follow food gradients, herd together
-  - Predators: hunt herbivores
+  - Predators: hunt herbivores, territorial behavior
 - **Real-time rendering** with instanced quads (no CPU copies)
 - **Clean architecture** with separate compute and render pipelines